Biblical Languages Tracks

 Elective exegesis courses in Greek and Hebrew are normally offered as directed studies.
 If there are a sufficient number of students interested in an exegesis course at a given time, an exegesis course may be offered in the regular course format.

-The Alternate Track will replace the 12 credit hours of biblical language required in the Primary Track with four courses for 12 credit hours: BVG 511 Basics of Biblical Language, and BVG 621 Interpreting the Biblical text, one Old Testament book study and one New Testament book study.
+The Alternate Track will replace the 12 credit hours of biblical language required in the Primary Track with four courses for 12 credit hours: BVG 511 Basics of Biblical Language, BVG 621 Interpreting the Biblical Text and two biblical book studies including an Old Testament book study and a New Testament book study.
 All biblical book studies will incorporate an emphasis on the language aspects of the study, encouraging students in the use of language tools and resources.

 If a student in the Alternate Track chooses to take one elementary language course, the language course can be used in place of a biblical book study; or if a student takes both elementary language courses, these can be used in place of the Basics course and a biblical book study.
 In any case, the number of semester hours of language and biblical book studies must amount to 12 SH in addition to the other biblical studies courses required in the Nurturing the Biblical Vision MDiv core curriculum.